Brendan McKay Could Follow Ohtani as MLB's Next 2-Way Star

 Until his injury, Ohtani started roughly every sixth game for the Angels and was the designated hitter three or four days a week.
 He was not in the lineup the day before he pitched or the day after.
 Working off the schedule Ohtani kept in Japan, the Angels worked to ensure he was prepared for his mound duties.

-The schedule McKay keeps is different: He does not swing the bat on the day he pitches or on the day he throws his between-starts bullpen session (generally three days after a start, which, like Ohtani, is every six days).
+The schedule McKay keeps is different: He does not swing the bat on the day he pitches or on the day he throws his bullpen session between starts (generally three days after a start, which, like Ohtani, is every six days).
 The other days he plays first base, except for the day before and day after he pitches, when he generally is the designated hitter.
 Similar to the Angels with Ohtani, the Rays take many of their cues from McKay regarding his schedule, figuring he knows what works.

 "I stay out of his way," says Watson, the Stone Crabs pitching coach.
 "Seriously.
 He's very established in his routine and effort, and in the sideline work he puts in, he's very focused.
 I haven't made any suggestions to him, quite honestly.
 He hasn't shown any nicks in his armor.
 It's going to take hitters with big league at-bats to help him make any adjustments."